CSUA/csua-website/README.md

 # CSUA Website

+This website is hosted at csua.berkeley.edu.
+It serves to display information about CSUA, to students, industry, and anyone interested in what we do.

-Featuring the horrors of Node.js
+Featuring the horrors of "modern web development" (Node.js, Meteor.js, React.js, Express.js, Sass, webpack)

+Features a nice color scheme and material design.

 ## Maintainer Guide